 This function frees a driver binary bin, allocated previously with driver_alloc_binary.
 Since binaries in Erlang are reference counted, the binary may still be around.
-Every call to driver_alloc_binary should have a matching call to driver_free_binary.

 This function is only thread-safe when the emulator with SMP support is used.

 long driver_binary_get_refc(ErlDrvBinary bin)